-1. Do your results support the idea of the drag coefficient being a true constant for the speed regime your rockets were tested in.

-- 2. Describe in more detail than is presented here how the electronic altimeter works. - 3.
+- 1. Do your results support the idea of the drag coefficient being a true constant for the speed regime your rockets were tested in?
+Why or why not?
+Make sure to use the uncertainties that you obtained for the drag coefficients in defending your answer. - 2.
+Describe in more detail than is presented here how the electronic altimeter works. - 3.
 Explain how the geometrical method of determining altitude using two observers improves accuracy.
 Hint: there is more to it than simply having better statistics to average over.